rfbergeron/bompiler/DESIGN2.md

 I will be refraining from implementing floating point arithmetic for now, so we only need to worry about integer width and signedness promotions.

-## Incomplete types
-Incomplete types would include:
-- structures whose members have not been defined
-- unions whose members have not bee defined
-- arrays with unspecified length
-- void

-Incomplete types may be used to declare pointers, functions, and typedefs.
-They only become an error when the size of the type becomes relevant (this is what I think is the real definition of an incomplete type; a type with unknown size).

-Specific situations when the above uses of incomplete types becomes an error:
-1. Struct and union member access
-2. Function calls and definitons (prototypes are fine)
-3. Dereferencing or doing pointer arithmetic with a pointer to an incomplete type

-Incomplete types may not be used in expressions where the size of the operands matter, which is most types of expressions.
-Exceptions include:

-1. The `&` operator, since you are taking the address of the value and therefore don't need to know its size
-2. The left/first operand of the comma operator, since it's value is considered to be void and is discarded anyways.
-Note that this means that the expression on the left hand side of the operator _evaluates_ to an incomplete type.
-If the sub-expression attempts to use the incomplete type in an invalid way, that would violate the standard, but the type's use in the comma operator would not.
-3. Expressions using pointers to incomplete types are generally fine, except for pointer arithmetic (e.g. array element access), since you would need to know the size of the type to know at which byte the next array element starts.

 ## Operations that will be identical during assembly generation
 Some operations map pretty well to assembly instructions: